Docs

 Representation of notes

-In Linum, notes are represented by numbers.
+In the standard configuration, the notes C-B correspond to the numbers 1-12, while 0 denotes a rest.
 For example, the C major scale (C D E F G A B) is directly mapped to the numbers 1, 3, 5, 6, 8, 10, and 12.
 This can be written as follows:

 | 1 3 5 6 8 10 12

-Linum also supports the creation of chords by putting notes into brackets, for example the C major chord:
+Linum also supports the creation of chords by putting notes into parentheses, for example the C major chord:

 | (1 5 8)